 If you’re looking for some more easy gluten free desserts or other recipes, try out some of my favorites:

 - Gluten Free Spritz Cookies

 - Gluten Free Buffalo Wings

 - Gluten Free Holiday Sangria

 I sampled a few variations before settling on this Lemon Bar Recipe.
 I’m SO happy with the result.
-These Lemon Bars are the right amount of creamy, tart, and crust all together.
+These gluten free Lemon Bars are the right amount of creamy, tart, and crust all together.